ksb214/face-recognition-email-raspberry-pi-camera/README.md

-# Recognise face of visitor with Raspberry Pi and receive email alert
+# Smart Camera with Raspberry Pi and OpenCV

 Camera records images constantly and then passes it to the OpenCV for face recognition.
 Once it recognizes a face in the image, it sends alert to the email address with the image in the attachment.